+Welcome to the Design Thinking 101 podcast!
 I’m Dawan Stanford, your host.
-In Episode 019, I’m joined by Amy J. Wilson, a former White House Presidential Innovation Fellow and the founder of the Better Government Movement.
+Today, I’m joined by Amy J. Wilson, a former White House Presidential Innovation Fellow and the founder of the Better Government Movement.
 She’s here to talk about innovation, design thinking, government, and being a force for good both locally and in the bigger picture.

 The Better Government Movement, Amy explains today, is built for public servants.
-She realized that the baton (in terms of innovation and transformation in building 21st-century government) wasn’t adequately being passed on.
-She collaborated on research for creating change and transformation in government, and the best ways to create something that is useful and scalable across government.
+She realized that the baton (in terms of innovation and transformation in building 21st-century government) isn’t adequately being passed on.
+She collaborated on research on creating change and transformation in government, and the best ways to create something that is useful and scalable across government.

 When Amy was getting started with the initial conversations around innovation and design in this realm, she started with the people who were leaning into the conversation.
 These early adopters, she explains, are the people who will help you unlock what the culture or organization should turn into.
 In addition to this powerful insight into getting through to the right people, Amy will dig into how to pass the torch and help to ensure that processes are passed on.

 Amy will also share tips and insights into how to teach and support innovators, including focusing on learning to relieve pressure, and to get comfortable with ambiguity.
 She’ll dig into how and why she created her own innovation toolkit, and how it stemmed from her work at the Better Government Movement.
 She’ll explore her personal journey (and the tendencies that lead her toward burnout), list some resources and references that might interest listeners, and offer powerful insights that I hope will help you along your own design thinking journey!

 [01:17] — We hear about Amy’s innovation and design journey, from where she got started to how she arrived where she is today.

 [06:48] — Dawan takes a moment to talk about the pathway into design thinking.